Binance and Coinbase Continue Hiring Former Regulators

 The blockchain would unify an industry whose companies have their own unique processes.
 A blockchain proposal would be based on several main axes.
 The first axis would be a shared database among the participants.
 Here, everyone would have restricted access to the operations.
 As a feature of the blockchain, all operations are validated via consensus.
 Nobody can change these operations.
 All data keeps its integrity.

 Having a blockchain would also assure that all identities are private.
 Likewise, smart contract transactions would verify the data in a matter of seconds.
+This may happen in the near future when blockchain appears in the food industry

 The blockchain would also verify the origin of diverse food products.
 This would virtually end food fraud.
 There would be no way in which a shady company could pretend to produce products of a more well-known brand.